rwlp/FullStack/Backend/readme.md

 ## Hi from the author:
 - Hi!
 I hope you apreciate this!

+## Design Patterns
+ - We use some techniques to improve the security, readability and scalability of the system:
+  - DTO(Data Transfer Objects): All data in request body are verified through DTO.
+The constructor of this classes validade data.
+  - We centralized error handling and register in a log file (error.log) all suspect behaviors
+  - Modularization of services
+  - Separation of concers:
+    - Repository for database operations
+    - Service for bussines logic
+    - Controller Handle HTTP Request and Response
+    - Router to group related routes

 ## Run backend in yor localhost

 1. `cd <repositorio>/Backend`